Kihagyás

 • You must be able to list the parts in stock.

-The implementation is simplified considerably: the parts are only stored in memory, and the listing is as simple as possible, simply by writing the data of the registered parts to the console.
+In our implementation, we are making a big simplification: the parts are only stored in memory, and the listing is as simple as possible, simply by writing the data of the registered parts to the console.

 During the initial discussions, we receive the following information from the client: an internal staff member has already started the development, but due to lack of time, they have only reached a half-finished solution.
 Part of our task is to understand the semi-finished solution and to implement the task from there.